 Community Active CIC, Stockport

-Community Active Stockport will collect stories of the women and girls involved in sport in Marple in Stockport.
-They will collect oral history, photos, videos and archive materials to create an exhibition and online content, which will be launched on National Sporting Heritage Day.
-To find out more about this project please get in touch with, firstname.lastname@example.org
+Community Active Stockport ran a project to collect the stories of the women and girls involved in sport in Marple, Stockport.
+They collected oral history, photos, videos and archive materials to create an exhibition which was launched on National Sporting Heritage Day.

 Dartford FC Community Programme